 Ask For A Higher Deductible

 Policies with higher deductibles have lower premiums.
-But just because a higher deductible will lower your annual premium doesn’t mean it’s always a good idea.
+However, just because a higher deductible will lower your annual premium doesn’t mean it’s always a good idea.
 Make sure you will be able to afford your deductible should you get into an accident.
 In some cases, an extremely high deductible is not worth low rates.
 You need to find the ideal balance for your own budget.

-When considering this option, be realistic about your own driving habits.
+When considering this option, be realistic about your driving habits.
 This is a very bad option if you have gotten into a lot of accidents.

 Take A Defensive Driving Class